MrHoux/ConTempoR/README.md

 # Or with pip only
 pip install -r requirements.txt
 ```
+hdt 2.3 can be built with GCC 9.4.0.
 ### Dependencies

 ConTempoR makes use of [CLOCQ](https://github.com/PhilippChr/CLOCQ) for retrieving facts from WIKIDATA.
 CLOCQ can be conveniently integrated via the [publicly available API](https://clocq.mpi-inf.mpg.de), using the client
 from [the repo](https://github.com/PhilippChr/CLOCQ).
 CLOCQ must be initialized before using the client.

+Please clone CLOCQ into ./ and initialise CLOCQ.

 ## Running the pipeline